atrp87/Netflix/README.md

 # Netflix ( React-dom )

-> A responsive and dynamic Netflix web app built with React, Firebase & SCSS.
+> A responsive and dynamic Netflix web app built with React, Firebase & SCSS. ( This project is ongoing )
 > Live demo [_here_]().

 ## Table of Contents